-Abscond is a short story by Abraham Verghese that I downloaded to my kindle for free.
-I think I like this author’s writing, but his novels are LONG and therefore quite a commitment for me.
+Abscond is a short story by Abraham Verghese that I downloaded to my Kindle for free.
+I think I like this author’s writing, but his novels are LONG and therefore require quite a commitment from me.
 I’m glad I made it through The Covenant of Water and need to decide whether to attempt Cutting for Stone.
 I worry I won’t have the stamina.

-After reading Abscond, I noticed the repetition of cultural themes in Verghese’s work.
-He clearly writes from what he knows, and much of that knowledge seems to revolve around Indian and Scottish idiosyncrasies, as well as an interest in academics and medicine.
-I recognized the similar subtleties of characterization in both of his stories, and I suspect the same will be true in Stone.
+Verghese clearly writes from what he knows, and much of that knowledge seems to revolve around Indian and Scottish cultures, as well as an interest in academics and medicine.
+I recognized these similarities in both of his stories I have read and suspect the same is true in Stone.

 So in summary, Abscond was entertaining.
 The story centers on the life of 13-year-old tennis prodigy Ravi Ramanathan, during the summer of 1967 in New Jersey.
 The description on Goodreads begins, “Fate challenges a boy to find his place in the world …” Ironically, I felt there were some areas that could have been fleshed out more.
-In other words, think I would LOVE this author if his books were “just right” in length (like Goldilock’s porridge).
+In other words, think I would LOVE this author if his books were “just right” (like Goldilock’s porridge) in length.
 Not too short and not too long :)

 No comments: